 Compassionate Child Custody Lawyers Serving Marin County, CA

-As experienced Marin County child custody attorneys, The Schoenberg Family Law Group, P.C., knows how challenging and emotionally draining the legal issues are surrounding any custody dispute.
-Child custody is fraught with difficulty whether you are going through a divorce, custody modification, or are unwed and in a custody dispute.
+As experienced Marin County child custody attorneys, the team at Schoenberg Family Law Group, P.C. knows how complex and emotionally draining a custody dispute can be.
+Child custody matters are highly sensitive and fraught with legal, logistical and personal challenges, whether you are going through a divorce, custody modification, or are unwed and in a custody dispute.

-When you work with us, you receive counsel from a true professional in the California child custody field.
-We pride ourselves on acting with integrity and compassion when guiding parents in making the best decisions for themselves and their children for now and in the future.
+When you work with us, you receive counsel from experts in the California child custody field.
+We pride ourselves on acting with integrity and compassion when guiding parents in making the best decisions for themselves and their children – now and into the future.

-Contact The Schoenberg Family Law Group, P.C., and allow us the opportunity to help you achieve the level of stability and support necessary for you and your children to thrive.
+Contact Schoenberg Family Law Group, and allow us the opportunity to help you achieve the level of stability and support necessary for you and your children to thrive.

 Two Types of Child Custody Orders in Marin County